-The total user base of Osaifu-Keitai handsets compatible with i-mode FeliCa topped 10 million subscribers in January 2006, and reached approximately 11.8 million as of the end of March 2006.
-The number of shops providing this service has increased steadily, reaching 71,000 as of April 1, 2006.
+The total user base of Osaifu-Keitai handsets compatible with i-mode FeliCa topped 10 million subscriptions in December 2005, surpassed 20 million subscriptions in March 2007, and reached approximately 20.80 million as of the end of that month.
+The number of shops providing this service has increased steadily, reaching approximately 274,000 as of the end of March, 2007.
 Among the services available with the Osaifu-Keitai, we believe that the "Mobile Suica" service, which incorporates the "Suica" electronic commuter pass service which East Japan Railway Corporation launched in January 2006 into our Osaifu-Keitai phones, is a service that, as an integral part of our customers' lifestyles, will promote customer use of the Osaifu-Keitai services.
 In addition, we have expanded the number of outlets where Osaifu-Keitai service is provided by shouldering the initial costs required for the installation of Osaifu-Keitai reader/writer machines at merchants, and thereby created a mechanism which allows us to recoup the investments by collecting commission fees based on the number of transactions.